allanjustine/Product-Sales-And-Inventory-System/README.md

 ## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT). -->

+User side
+Add display all favorites product... in the orders add a display if the order was cancelled by the admin

+Admin side
+add users status for disable account, ban or restrict use a dropdown for clicks adjust the admin products status availability to Clickable switch add in the orders a cancel button if the admin want to cancel the order of the user and reason for cancellation add testimony and display